It’s official. After years of threatening to make their return, baggy jeans are back.

 Outfit One: With a Chunky Coat and Boots

-Why it Works: I love this outfit from Acne Studios becasue it keeps everything so chunky, which balances out the wide jeans.
-The wool coat is very square, which accentuates the shoulders, while the thick black sneaker boots more than hold their own.
+Why it Works: I love this outfit because it keeps everything so chunky, which balances out the wide jeans.
+The wool coat is very square, which accentuates the shoulders, while the thick boots more than hold their own.
 The knit bag is the perfect accessory.